-- 1. When the trigger connection is released, the corresponding opening ports will be closed. - 2.
-Each rule is allowed to be used only by one host on LAN synchronously.
+- 1. When the trigger connection is released, the according opening ports will be closed. - 2.
+Each rule allowed to be used only by one host on LAN synchronously.
 The trigger connection of other hosts on LAN will be refused. - 3.
-Incoming Ports cannot overlap each other.
+Incoming Port Range cannot overlap each other.